yuyu78/pastry-online-shop/README.md

 * On the store page, the customer can view the picture of the shop and the pastry chef.
 There is a google map with the address of the shop and opening hour.

 ##### Features Left to Implement
 * For the moment, in the form order, the modal is used to show the confirmation order message.
-Even though there is a missing field, it will display the modal message.
+The issue is even though there is a missing field, it will display the modal message.
+There is also the same issue with the subscription input on the home page.
 To not allow to submit when there is a missing field, javascript is needed.

 * Add Terms of use, privacy policy, and copyright.